PhalakshaCG/Jar2Jar/README.md

 ## How to use the the API in your own project

 #### Step 1
-Copy the J2J package into your project.
+Copy the J2J package from src/sample to your project.
 Import the package into the appropiate files

 ```import J2J```